In Exercises 1–6, use a sign test to test the claim by doing the ... | Study Prep in Pearson+

 1

-Step 1: Understand the sign test.
-The sign test is a non-parametric test used to determine if there is a significant difference between paired observations.
-In this case, we are comparing diastolic blood pressure before and after treatment for 11 patients.
+Step 1: Identify the claim and hypotheses.
+The claim is that there is no reduction in diastolic blood pressure after the herbal supplement treatment.
+The null hypothesis (H₀) states that there is no reduction in diastolic blood pressure, while the alternative hypothesis (Hₐ) states that there is a reduction in diastolic blood pressure.

-Step 2: Calculate the differences between the 'before treatment' and 'after treatment' values for each patient.
-For each pair, determine whether the difference is positive, negative, or zero.
-Ignore any zero differences as they do not contribute to the sign test.
+Step 2: Calculate the differences between the 'Before treatment' and 'After treatment' values for each patient.
+For each patient, subtract the 'After treatment' value from the 'Before treatment' value.
+Record whether the difference is positive, negative, or zero.

-Step 3: Count the number of positive differences and negative differences.
-These counts will be used to determine the test statistic for the sign test.
+Step 3: Count the number of positive differences, negative differences, and zero differences.
+The sign test focuses on the positive and negative differences, ignoring the zero differences.

-Step 4: Determine the critical value for the sign test.
-The critical value depends on the sample size (number of non-zero differences) and the significance level (α = 0.05 in this case).
-Use a sign test table or binomial distribution to find the critical value.
+Step 4: Use the sign test formula to determine the test statistic.
+The test statistic is the smaller of the counts of positive or negative differences.
+For a two-tailed test, compare this test statistic to the critical value from the binomial distribution table at the given significance level (α = 0.05).

 Verified video answer for a similar problem: